JasonLeisure/games/README.md

+### Updates to files 9/18/2023.
+I created a comments app, chat room app and resume builder application and placed them in the Vanilla Code folder under Applications.

 ### Updates to files 9/17/2023.
 I created a calculator app and added it to Vanilla Code Animations.
 So now that folder has a synthwave audio app and a calculator app.

 ### Updates to files 9/12/2023.
 Final updates for Games Tetriz.
 Added into the game particle effects during line clear and ghost piece to show where your piece is going to drop.
 I felt the game needed a few more features to make it really pop.
 I also added music to Creep Annihilator game and Maze Sprinter game.
 I also raised Creep Annihilator levels from only 20 to 50.
 These will be the final additions to this project of 7 Browser Games and 13 animations unless someone lets me know about bugs or fixes needed.